MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 1. Review the details about networks in Hardware requirements for a two-node failover cluster and Network infrastructure and domain account requirements for a two-node failover cluster, earlier in this guide.

-2. Connect and configure the networks that the servers in the cluster will use.
+2. Connect and configure the networks that the servers in the cluster is to use.

 3. If your test configuration includes clients or a non-clustered domain controller, make sure that these computers can connect to the clustered servers through at least one network.

 4. Follow the manufacturer's instructions for physically connecting the servers to the storage.

-5. Ensure that the disks (LUNs) that you want to use in the cluster are exposed to the servers that you will cluster (and only those servers).
+5. Ensure that the disks (LUNs) that you want to use in the cluster are exposed to the servers that you cluster (and only those servers).
 You can use any of the following interfaces to expose disks or LUNs:

     - The interface provided by the manufacturer of the storage.